vippsas/vipps-developers/settlements/sftp-report-service/README.md

 # How to use it

+The Vipps SFTP server should be straight-foreard to use.
+It works like a normal SFTP service.

+## Important information

-**Important:** The reports are generated on-demand:
+The reports are generated on-demand:
-There are no real files on the server, all data is generated dynamically.
+* There are no real files on the server, all data is generated dynamically.
-When you `get` a file, or `mget` multiple files, the server will automatically create the requested file(s).
+* When you `get` a file, or `mget` multiple files, the server will automatically create the requested file(s).
-Some SFTP clients check the file size with a `ls` command first.
+* Some SFTP clients check the file size with a `ls` command first.
   Since the files do not exist until the `get` or `mget` command is sent, the file size reported by the server is zero bytes.
   The SFTP service can not provide correct size information, since there is no real file.
   It is therefore not possible to check the size of a file with `ls`.
   If this causes problems for your SFTP client, the solution is to use a different client.

-**Please note:** Some SFTP clients do not "see" the directories and require the full path of the directories to be explicitly provided.
+* Some SFTP clients do not "see" the directories and require the full path of the directories to be explicitly provided.

-Reports under `/settlements/inbox` can be deleted by using the `rm` command in SFTP or the "delete" function in your SFTP interface.
+* Reports under `/settlements/inbox` can be deleted by using the `rm` command in SFTP or the "delete" function in your SFTP interface.
   The files are not really deleted, but actually hidden, in order to keep track of already processed reports.

-Reports under `/settlements/archive` cannot be removed.
+* Reports under `/settlements/archive` cannot be removed.

 ## Connecting to the SFTP server